The Me Behind The Scenes

 As a teenager and young adult, I quietly wrestled with severe anxiety, depression, and burnout.
 In my early twenties, I received both medical and pastoral support during a month at a Christian treatment center.
 Soon after, I was diagnosed with autism—an unexpected reframe that connected years of unanswered questions.

 Though I initially viewed the diagnosis as a limitation, God redeemed that narrative.
-Understanding how my brain was wired transformed not only my health, but my theology.
+Understanding how my brain is wired transformed not only my health, but my theology.
 I began building a life marked by sustainability rather than striving—anchored in the faithful stewardship of skill and experience to support women who are currently struggling as I was years ago.